-Soft key Function Description PROGRAM DEFAULTS Define program defaults Page 319 CONTOUR + POINT MACHINING Functions for contour and point machining Page 319 TILT MACHINING PLANE Define the PLANE function Page 356 PROGRAM FUNCTIONS Define different DIN/ISO functions Page 320 TURNING PROGRAM FUNCTIONS Define turning functions Page 449 PROGRAM- MING AIDS Programming aids Page 181 smartSelect selection window with the GOTO key.
+Soft key Function Description FUNCTION MODE Select machining mode or kinematics Page 325 PROGRAM DEFAULTS Define program defaults Page 323 CONTOUR + POINT MACHINING Functions for contour and point machining Page 323 TILT MACHINING PLANE Define the PLANE function Page 356 PROGRAM FUNCTIONS Define different DIN/ISO functions Page 324 PROGRAM- MING AIDS Programming aids Page 183

+After pressing the SPEC FCT key, you can open the smartSelect selection window with the GOTO key.
 The control displays a structure overview with all available functions.
 You can rapidly navigate with the cursor or mouse and select functions in the tree diagram.
 The control displays online help for the selected function in the window on the right.